Quantum Computing#

 return circuit

-Creates a quantum circuit that initializes a specific state vector.
+"""Build a circuit that prepares a specific computational basis state.

 """